TroyMoses/elielWebApp/README.md

-# Ozoh Engineering Company Website
+# Eliel Web App

-Welcome to the Ozoh Engineering Company Website!
-This is a Next.js website for a fictional company that specializes in providing all engineering services.
-The website is designed to showcase the company's offerings and allow users to get in touch for inquiries and feedback.
+Welcome to the Eliel Web App!
+An archive for adding, updating and removing archive topics

 ## Table of Contents